ephcoding/ephraimsmithdev/posts/tornado-action-log-1.md

 #### | Data Visualization

-- user can choose to see the locations plotted as a Google Maps heatmap or markers
+- users can choose to see the individual locations of tornadoes or plotted as a Google Maps heatmap or marker map.
+- users can see month over month or year over year tornado events on a bar graph using Chart.js

 <figure>
   <img class='post-img' alt='Tornado Action heatmap' src='/images/posts/20210918__heatmap-screenshot.png'/>